How to trade CFDs

 A stop loss is an order to close your position out at a certain price if it moves too far against you, and a useful way of limiting your risk

-Now your position is open, you will see your profit/loss update in real time.
+Open your position and see your profit/loss update in real time.
 You can exit it by clicking the close trade button

 Let’s take a closer look at each step.